Kajang station: Services

 The station is currently served by the KTM Komuter Seremban Line and KTM ETS train services.
 Since 17 July 2017, it is also served by the MRT Kajang Line.

 The current Kajang Komuter station inherits the original station's branch lines and responsibilities to manage railway switches, railway monitoring and goods delivery.
 The station employs a number of railway staff.
 The station is also connected to sheds for railway maintenance vehicles, as well as a warehouse.
-The station contains three platforms: One (platform 1) assigned at a side platform connected directly to the station building and two (platforms 2 and 3) assigned on an island platform.
+The station contains three platforms: Platform 1 is a side platform with full-length track and extended shed; Platforms 2 and 3 are an island platform.
 The platforms are lined along with a set of four main lines; three run between the two platforms and one runs along the other side of the island platform.
-The line adjoining platform 1 is an acceptable route, while the line aside it is the main route.
-The line along platform 2 could be used as a basic route for virtually any train service, while the platform 3 line is only used periodically when platform 2 is occupied by another train.
+The line between platforms 1 and 3 is the main route.
+Platform 2 can be used for any service, while the platform 3 line is only used when platform 2 is occupied by another train.

-The MRT platforms for the station are elevated, built above the current Komuter station.
+The MRT platforms are elevated, along with the new KTM commuter platform replacing the ground-level station.
 Feeder bus services are available as well.
+Interchange between KTM and MRT is not possible, passengers are required to purchase separate tickets to enter the other station.